-NOTE: Change oil and filter after first five (5) hrs. of operation.
+NOTE: Change oil and filter after first five (5) hrs. of operation

-- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Drain oil while engine is warm from operation. - c) The oil drain valve is located on right hand side of engine.
-Place pan under machine to catch oil and open valve with a 10 mm wrench.
-Allow oil to drain, then close valve. - d) Replace the oil filter every other oil change.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Drain oil while engine is warm from operation.

+- c) Oil drain valve is located on left hand side of Kohler engine and right hand side of Kawasaki engine.
+Place pan under machine to catch oil and open valve with 10 mm wrench.
+Allow oil to drain then close valve. - d) Replace the oil filter every other oil change.
 Clean around oil filter and unscrew filter to remove.
 Before reinstalling new filter, apply a thin coating of oil on the surface of the rubber seal.
 Turn filter clockwise until rubber seal contacts the filter adapter then tighten filter an additional 2/3 to 3/4 turn. - e) Clean around oil fill cap and remove cap.
 Fill to specified capacity and replace cap.
 Use oil recommended in engine owner's manual.
-DO NOT overfill. - f) Start the engine and check for leaks. - 5.1.12 Check hydraulic oil level:
+DO NOT overfill. - f) Start the engine and check for leaks.
+Stop engine and recheck oil level.

+5.1.11 Check hydraulic oil level: